CAPACITORS

 where:

-\(Q\) is the charge (Coulombs)
+is the charge (Coulombs)

-\(C\) the capacitance (Farads)
+the capacitance (Farads)

-\(V\) the voltage (Volts)
+the voltage (Volts)

 However, if you really want to optimise the charge pump capacitor, this rule does not suffice.
 The Fairchild Semiconductor Application Note, Design And Application Guide Of Bootstrap Circuit For High-Voltage Gate-Drive IC has an in-depth analysis of the bootstrap capacitor and surrounding circuit.

-The following circuit shows a charge pump circuit used to generate -5V from a +5V PWM signal.
+This is a placeholder for the reference: charge-pump-based-negative-voltage-gen-schematic shows a charge pump circuit used to generate -5V from a +5V PWM signal.

 Feedthrough Capacitors

 Feedthrough (or feedthru) capacitors are special three-terminal capacitors (sometimes with four connections) used for suppression of RF noise.
 They are also known under the more general name of an EMI suppression filter or three-terminal capacitor.
+This is a placeholder for the reference: feedthrough-capacitor-3d-render-0603-1608-3-connections is a render of a 3-terminal 0603 feedthrough capacitor:

 Their advantage over a standard decoupling capacitor to ground is lower parasitic series inductance, which offers a lower impedance path for RF noise to ground.